Building Our Future

 -

-Would a 13-year-old walk into your facility and say, “Wow, this is cool!”
+A 13-year-old would walk into your facility and say, “Wow, this is cool!”

-Host tours for students, educators, and parents so they can see first-hand that contemporary manufacturing is a vibrant career path and that employers need skilled workers!
+Then: Host tours for students, educators, and parents so they can see first-hand that contemporary manufacturing is a vibrant career path and that employers need skilled workers!
 You can host tours on national MFG Day (the first Friday in October), during Ohio’s Manufacturing Month (October), and on any other day that works for you and your school partners!
+More members doing tours = more students being exposed to great careers in manufacturing = a larger pipeline of talent for you!

 Here's what you need to do to schedule your student tour:

-Members’ #1 issue is finding enough qualified employees.
-Your next generation of workforce is in our region’s high schools and universities.
-Taking advantage of work-based learning programs, such as offering job shadow or internship opportunities to students exposes them to the great careers the region’s manufacturing industry offers AND is a powerful strategy to build your future workforce.
+Taking advantage of work-based learning programs, such as offering job shadow or internship opportunities to students, exposes them to the great careers the region’s manufacturing industry offers AND is a powerful strategy to build your future workforce.

 Job Shadows

 An easy way to build the next generation of manufacturing talent is through job shadows.
 Bringing students into your facility to learn about cool careers in manufacturing can reap dividends down the road.
-Job shadows are short (2-4 hours) and an easy tactic to help students envision manufacturing as a future career path.
-If you are interested in learning more, let us know and we’ll discuss with you about details.
+Job shadows are short (2 - 4 hours) and an easy tactic to help students envision manufacturing as a future career path.

 Internships